 APS is a part of the City of Alexandria Hoarding Task Force Team.
 If you suspect someone is exhibiting a hoarding behavior in the City of Alexandria, please email the Hoarding Task Force.
 The email address is email@example.com

 Volunteer Opportunities: Volunteer Legal Guardian/Conservator

 A legal guardian serves in a court-appointed protective role for a senior or disabled adult who has no family member to make decisions related to health care, personal care, finances, or living situation.
 The Alexandria Division of Aging and Adult Services is seeking individuals to serve as a volunteer guardian/conservator.
 Background checks and fingerprints are required.
 Training and consistent support are provided by social workers at the agency.
-Please call 703.746.5702 or email firstname.lastname@example.org for more information.
+To volunteer please call 703.746.5999 or email firstname.lastname@example.org for more information.